 Sisodia Rani Ka Bagh is one of the most prominent ancient gardens in Ghat Ki Guni, Jaipur.
 I have already written a detailed post on Ghat Ki Guni.
 It is one of the most striking alleys you can find in the pink city.
-The entire road is lined with beautiful chhatris or pavillions on either side.
+The entire road is lined with beautiful chhatris or pavilions on either side.
 Almost every building on this road has a temple.
 It also has Charbagh style Mughal gardens, the most prominent of which is Sisodia Rani Garden.
 Recently, a heritage photo-walk was organized here to highlight this lesser-explored tourist attraction of Jaipur.
-It was a part of a photo-walk series being organized by Department of Archaeology to spread awareness about offbeat attractions in Jaipur.
+It was a part of a photo-walk series being organized by the Department of Archaeology to spread awareness about offbeat attractions in Jaipur.
 I too joined this photo-walk as I had not visited Sisodia Rani Ka Bagh, lately.
 This ancient garden was a popular wedding venue in Jaipur for years until authorities decided otherwise.

 Check out Ghat Ki Guni- In Class Of Its Own